mikerhodes/github-to-omnifocus/README.md

 npx @mikerhodes/github-to-omnifocus sync
 ```

+`npx` is included with `npm` so you probably have it installed.
+It will run
+the application _without_ leaving any installed files on your system.

 ## Other configuration values

-There are several other options that can be set in this file.
-The following
+There are several other options that can be set in
-values are the defaults; you can leave out these values if they are correct for
+`~/.github-to-omnifocus.toml`.
+The following values are the defaults; you can
+leave out these values if they are correct for your use-case.
+As mentioned, the
-your use-case.
-As mentioned, the only value that must be specified is
+only value that must be specified is `auth_token`.
-`auth_token`.

 ```toml
 [github]